taobataoma/meanTorrent/modules/about/client/templates/score-rules-en.md

 * The uploaded resources receive every thumb up to get `%(scoreConfig.action.thumbsUpScoreOfTorrentTo.value)d` scores.
 * The posted forum topic or reply receive every thumbs up to get `%(scoreConfig.action.thumbsUpScoreOfTopicTo.value)d` scores.
 * Response to the user's request and accepted by the requester, to get the requester's reward points.
-* When the client software announce the upload or download amount, it will get the corresponding scores. and the bigger the torrent size, <mark>the more the scores will be, Torrent size less than %(scoreConfig.action.seedUpDownload.additionSize_str)s no extra addition</mark>.
+* When the client software announce the upload or download amount, it will get the corresponding scores. <mark>and the bigger the torrent size, the more the scores will be, Torrent size less than %(scoreConfig.action.seedUpDownload.additionSize_str)s no extra addition</mark>.
   <span class="text-danger">**NOTE: The system calculates the points based on the actual upload and download amount.**</span>
 ```javascript
   Torrent size addition ratio: sqrt(torrent_size / %(scoreConfig.action.seedUpDownload.additionSize_str)s).